Youth Justice cultural units

 The cultural unit also:

-• helps the Department of Youth Justice, Employment, Small Business and Training to develop operational policies, procedures, programs and systems.
+- helps the Department of Youth Justice and Victim Support to develop operational policies, procedures, programs, and systems.

 Youth detention centre cultural units